 Four groups that can be more at risk of an iron deficiency include:2

-The recommended daily iron intake increases to 27mg when you’re expecting a baby (compared to a standard 18mg for most adult women under 50).3
+The recommended daily iron intake increases to 27mg when you’re expecting a baby (compared to the standard 18mg for most adult women under 50).2

 The simple answer is yes.
-But that doesn’t mean you should rush out to stock up on some kind of iron sulfate formula as soon as you get a positive pregnancy test.5
+But that doesn’t mean you should rush out to stock up on some kind of iron sulphate formula as soon as you get a positive pregnancy test.1

 You only need to take ferrous sulphate in pregnancy under the advice of a medical practitioner and if you’re diagnosed with a deficiency.

 This is because not every mum-to-be will need to take iron supplements.
-In reality, many women can get enough of the mineral from food combined with the extra iron included in a multivitamin pregnancy supplement.
+In reality, many women can get enough from food, combined with the extra iron in a multivitamin pregnancy supplement.

 Like iron, folic acid is an important nutrient for pregnant women.
-In fact, it’s recommended that women who are trying to conceive or are pregnant take folic acid until they’re 12 weeks pregnant.6
+In fact, it’s recommended that women who are trying to conceive or are pregnant take folic acid until they’re 12 weeks pregnant.4

 But can you combine these two mineral supplements?
-According to the NHS, you can safely take folic acid while also taking a ferrous sulphate supplement.7
+According to the NHS, you can safely take folic acid while also taking a ferrous sulphate supplement.4

 How you take iron supplements, like ferrous sulphate, can make them more effective.
 Here are a few general rules: